 Additionally, the EEOC suggests that the healthcare provider consider and assess any risks the patient’s condition may present in light of the type of work the patient performs on a day-to-day basis; the type of equipment they use; their access to harmful objects or substances; any safeguards in place at the worksite; the type of injury or other harm that may result if one of the identified medical events or behaviors occurs; and the likelihood that injury or other harm would in fact occur as a result of the event or behavior.
 If a healthcare provider does not have all of this information, but needs it to make an accurate assessment, the provider should ask the employer for it, the guidance states.

 Although the technical assistance documents were created for employees and healthcare providers, they are worth a close reading by employers.
 They provide insight into how the EEOC envisions the information exchange and necessary accommodation efforts related to opioid-related disabilities.
 Employers must ensure that they do not make employment decisions that are influenced by the social stigma around substance abuse and recovery.
-The agency has a long history of pursuing cases where employers made adverse employment decisions based on unsupported conclusions about an applicant’s or employee’s ability to perform a job due to a positive drug test result for opioids or for lawful use of opioids.
+The agency has a long history of pursuing cases where employers made adverse employment decisions based on unsupported conclusions about an candidate’s or employee’s ability to perform a job due to a positive drug test result for opioids or for lawful use of opioids.
 When an employer believes the use of opioid medication may create a safety risk, the EEOC reminds employers that the direct threat defense requires an assessment based on objective evidence, and often a medical opinion.

 New York Employers Must Think Twice Before Taking Adverse Action for Marijuana Use

 New York continues to be at the forefront with employee-friendly laws, regulations, and court rulings.
 The state’s treatment of marijuana in the workplace is no exception.
-In 2020, New York City implemented a new drug-testing ban for job applicants, and its courts continue to expand and protect the rights of employees who use medical marijuana.
+In 2020, New York City implemented a new drug-testing ban for job candidates, and its courts continue to expand and protect the rights of employees who use medical marijuana.
 Accordingly, employers should beware.

-NYC Prohibition on Testing Applicants for THC
+NYC Prohibition on Testing Candidates for THC

 As we previously reported, beginning May 10, New York City prohibited employers from testing prospective employees for the presence of tetrahydrocannabinol (THC), the active ingredient in marijuana.
 The law has exemptions, including certain safety-sensitive positions, and any jobs with mandatory testing under federal laws.
-The law also does not bind employers who are a party to a collective bargaining agreement that “specifically addresses” the drug testing of applicants.
+The law also does not bind employers who are a party to a collective bargaining agreement that “specifically addresses” the drug testing of candidates.

 On March 10, the New York City Commission on Human Rights proposed additional rules, which identify positions that will be subject to testing “with the potential to significantly impact the health or safety of employees or members of the public.”
-If finalized, the Commission’s proposed rules would clarify that employers may test applicants for THC if:
+If finalized, the Commission’s proposed rules would clarify that employers may test candidates for THC if:

 - The position requires an employee to regularly, or within one week of beginning employment, work on an active construction site;